 Gardening in Northern Sweden

 This article is for people wondering what it is like growing vegetables in northern Sweden, compared to places like the UK.
+Specifically for location and climate, we’re a little south of Umeå and near the sea.
+We aren’t experts, we’re just having fun learning as we go.

 The Seasons

-In April the temperature is changing rapidly and the snow is melting.
-Plants are already being prepared indoors and later in the greenhouse but the timing is difficult.
-If the plants live too long indoors they become long and weak.
-We slowly move the plants from the house, to the greenhouse.
-In May they will more to the outside.
+Not much happens prior to April as there is deep snow cover and permafrost, although the temperature is rapidly warming and the snow is melting more each day.
+Plants are already being prepared indoors and later in the greenhouse but the timing can be tricky.
+If the plants live too long indoors they become long and weak and will die if place outside in the wind.
+So we take things in steps, move the plants from the house, to a plastic box in the greenhouse, then unprotected inside the greenhouse.
+In May they will move to the outside.

 The last frost is approximately in week1 of May, which feels late.
 Through May is a good time to be repairing raised beds and building anything new.
 Most trees bloom in the last week and it is important to clear cocooning bugs from the smaller apple trees.

 June is marked by long hours of daylight, intense sunlight and heat, and wind.
 Plants can really suffer in June without some protection.
 Mosquitos and horseflys make watering in the evenings a pain so it requires a facenet and loose-fitting clothing.
 Aphids start to attack any struggling plants.
+Black wind netting of the white fly mesh seems to work really well at keeping pests off and reducing the effects of strong sun and wind, plus the rain can go right through the meshes so there is less water requirement unlike fine fleece.

 September is the last month, and any final harvesting happens.
 Tools and equipment need to be put away before winter.
 The first light frosts hit in week 2-3 and start killing off parts of unharvested plants.

-November is the last chance to tidy up any garden projects and move any equipment to or front the greenhouse as the frost will stick things to the grounds and heavy snow will come soon.
+November is the last chance to tidy up any garden projects and move any equipment to or front the greenhouse as the frost will stick things to the ground and heavy snow will come soon.

 Types of Plant That We Normally Grow